 Andrew’s research focuses on comparative politics and media, with expertise in political communication, political journalism and election campaigns.
-His current projects focus on the way the media communicate policy issues during elections, how election promises are made and fulfilled by political elites, and how partisanship shapes collaboration on public policy problems and influence trust in media.
-Further information about Andrew’s research interests and projects can be found here or via the links below:
+His current projects focus on the way the media communicate policy issues during elections, media trust, and partisanship and collaboration in Australian politics.

 Peer-Reviewed Journal Articles